-Fees for services performed for the company by the principal accountant for 2020 and 2019 are as follows:
+Fees for services performed for the company by the principal accountant for 2021 and 2020 are as follows:

 Audit Fees.
-The aggregate fees during 2020 and 2019 for professional services rendered for the audit of the company's annual financial statements included in the company's Annual Report on Form 10-K, review of financial statements included in the company's Quarterly Reports on Form 10-Q and for services provided in connection with regulatory filings were approximately \$144,000 and \$143,500, respectively.
+The aggregate fees during 2021 and 2020 for professional services rendered for the audit of the company's annual financial statements included in the company's Annual Report on Form 10-K, review of financial statements included in the company's Quarterly Reports on Form 10-Q and for services provided in connection with regulatory filings were approximately \$188,000 and \$177,000, respectively.

 Audit Related Fees.
-There were no fees billed for audit related services by the principal accountants during 2020 and 2019.
+There were no fees billed for audit related services by the principal accountants during 2021 and 2020.

 Tax fees.
-There were no fees billed for professional services rendered by the principal accountants during 2020 and 2019 for tax compliance, tax advice, and tax planning.
+There were no fees billed for professional services rendered by the principal accountants during 2021 and 2020 for tax compliance, tax advice, and tax planning.

 All Other Fees.
-There were no other fees billed for any other products and services provided by the principal accountants during 2020 and 2019.
+There were no other fees billed for any other products and services provided by the principal accountants during 2021 and 2020.

 The company is managed externally and does not have an audit committee.
-All audit and non-audit services are approved by the manager's board of directors prior to the accountant being engaged by the company.
+All audit and non-audit services are approved by the manager's board of directors acting as the Audit Committee of RMI IX prior to the accountant being engaged by the company.